kkduong/dance-crew-database-management-system/README.md

 ## **About This Program**
 The **Dance Crew Database Management System** is designed to help small dance crews efficiently manage their dancers, performances, and practice schedules.
-It provides an organized way to track events, attendance, and essential crew information.
+It provides an organized way to track events, practices, and essential crew information.

 ---